 - Naming ceremony: This ceremony symbolizes the official entrance of girls into the Hasidic community.

-On the other hand, it is customary that until the age of three, children in Orthodox Jewish families do not cut their hair.
-This ceremony is called upsherin and marks the passage to another stage of life where one stops being a baby to become a child with a certain degree of independence.
+On the other hand, it is customary that until the age of three, children of orthodox Jewish families do not cut their hair.
+This ceremony is called upsherin and marks the passage to another stage of life where one ceases to be a baby and becomes a child with a certain degree of independence.

 Isabel's Traveller Tip

 Go to Sander's Bakery at 159 Lee Avenue!
 They have a great variety of fresh produce at great prices.
 The cupcakes are my favorite.
 Yummy!

 What is it like to visit the Jewish Quarter in New York on a Saturday?